Babelscape/CroCoAlign/README.md

 </div>

-This is the official repository for *CroCoAlign: A Cross-Lingual, Context-Aware and Fully-Neural Sentence Alignment System for Long Texts*.
+This is the official repository for [*CroCoAlign: A Cross-Lingual, Context-Aware and Fully-Neural Sentence Alignment System for Long Texts*](https://aclanthology.org/2024.eacl-long.135/).
-For additional information, check out the paper at the following [link](https://aclanthology.org/2024.eacl-long.135/).

 ![CroCoAlign](media/architecture.png "CroCoAlign Architecture")